-J-Term is an opportunity to explore introductory engineering course offered in a special 11 class-day intensive format to encourage current liberal arts students to test their interests in engineering.
+J-Term offers prospective Dual Degree students the opportunity to take an introductory course offered at Washington University in St. Louis in a special 11-day intensive format to encourage current liberal arts students to test their interests in engineering.

-Students must have a GPA of B+ (3.25/4.0) or better overall and in science and mathematics courses.
-Pre-requisite courses: Calculus III and a semester of calculus-based Physics which covers mechanics, electron motion, electricity and magnetism.
+Students must have a GPA of B-plus (3.25 out of 4.0) or better overall and in science and mathematics courses.
+Pre-requisite courses: Calculus III and a semester of calculus-based physics which covers mechanics, electron motion, electricity and magnetism.